Movement Stretching for

 focuses in on problems that exist and is stimulated to recover and heal itself.

-Active Isolated Stretching and Pump Stretching are completely natural and based on
+Active Isolated Stretching and Pump Stretching are completely natural and

 how the body works.
 It is not based on a man-made system that tries to force muscles to